Jump to Recipe

 Please enable JavaScript in your browser to complete this form.

-This Cinnamon Cheesecake Stuffed Crescent Roll Wreath started as our Christmas morning breakfast tradition, but has quickly become a regular weekend rotation in the house.
+This Cinnamon Cream Cheese Stuffed Crescent Roll Wreath started as our Christmas morning breakfast tradition, but has quickly become a regular weekend rotation in the house.

-Special holiday foods make the season all the brighter.
+Special holiday foods make the season all the brighter and crescent roll wreaths never disappoint!.
 Just don’t forget that special foods like this have a place outside the holidays too!

 1. It feels so fun and festive since it is technically a wreath shape.